April Ashley: Biographies

 April Ashley's Odyssey, a biography by Duncan Fallowell, was published in 1982.
-In 2006 Ashley released her autobiography, The First Lady, and made TV appearances on Channel Five News, This Morning and BBC News.
+In 2006, Ashley released her autobiography, The First Lady, and made TV appearances on Channel Five News, This Morning and BBC News.
 In one interview she said, "This is the real story and contains a lot of things I just couldn't say in 1982", including alleged affairs with Michael Hutchence, Peter O'Toole, Omar Sharif, Turner Prize sculptor Grayson Perry and others.
 The book was pulled from the market, however, after it was discovered that it heavily plagiarized the 1982 book written by Fallowell.

 The 1983 biography of Peter O'Toole by Michael Freedland rejects the claim of an affair with Ashley.
 It states that he was acquainted with her in Spain while filming, but his then-wife Siân Phillips was with him at the time and knew the relationship to be platonic.

-In 2012 Pacific Films and Limey Yank Productions announced a project to create a film about Ashley's life.
+In 2012, Pacific Films and Limey Yank Productions announced a project to create a film about Ashley's life.

+In July 2022, Channel 4 broadcast the documentary The Extraordinary Life Of April Ashley.

+Ashley is featured along with Amanda Lear in the 2025 HBO documentary, Enigma.